-If necessary, students may contact me on my personal cell phone between the hours 8:00 am-7:30 pm M-F. On the weekends/holidays, please do not contact me before 10:00 am and after 6:00 pm.
-If you need to reach me after the hours listed, please send an email to my SPC email.
+If necessary, students may contact me on my personal cell phone between the hours 8:00 am-8:30 pm M-F. On the weekends/holidays, please do not contact me before 10:00 am and after 6:00 pm.
+If you need to reach me after the hours listed, please send a message or an email to my SPC email.
+If you will be absent from clinic, do not contact me on my personal cell phone.